cerebral/cerebral/packages/docs/content/in-depth/04_signals.en.md

 ## Signals

-The signals of Cerebral is named in past tense.
+The signals of Cerebral are named in past tense.
 So typically you would name a signal **inputChanged** or **mounted**.
 You call a signal just like you would call a function, the difference is that you start an execution of one or multiple functions.

 Cerebral uses the [function-tree](https://github.com/cerebral/function-tree) project to implement its signals.
 A function-tree allows you to define a tree of functions to be executed.
 In Cerebral world we call the arrays in a function-tree **chains**.
 These chains contains functions, we call them **actions**.
 So to sum up: *"signals are chains of actions"*.